Argentina ~ Patagonia, Estancia Huechahue

 Pace and experience required: Estancia Huechahue is a great choice for riders of various ability levels.
 As a minimum you must have some previous riding experience and be fairly fit.
 There are fun, forward going horses for experienced riders but also sensible, steady schoolmasters for the less experienced.
 Riding hours and the pace can be varied to suit with lots of opportunities for fast going although although in some areas rides are at a slower pace due to the terrain.

 Accommodation is in eight twin-bedded guest rooms in three purpose built lodges set in the grounds of the main house, each with their own en-suite tiled bathroom.
 Meals are eaten in the dining room of the main house which is modern and comfortable.
-On Estancia to Estancia rides several nights are spent at neighbouring farms.
-All accommodation is on a similar level, rooms have their own bathrooms, and you are well looked after, but each has its own characteristics.

 If you decide on a pack trip into the pristine forests of the National Park then all camping equipment is carried by pack horses and camps are simple.
 2 man tents are supplied and meals are cooked over a camp fire.
 There are no facilities, only streams and lakes to wash in.